yfernando/terraform-aws-demo/README.md

 ## Pre-requisites
 1. This demo implies that you already have an AWS account and Terraform CLI installed.
-2. Set corresponding IAM credentials set in `~/.aws/credentials` and have permission to create and delete for all AWS resources.
+2. Corresponding IAM credentials set in `~/.aws/credentials` and have permission to create and delete for all AWS resources.
 3. S3 bucket pre-created to store remote state.
 See `main.tf` for bucket details.

 ## How to create the infrastructure?